PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 > **Only use Ledger devices that you bought brand new or that you know is not compromised**

 When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
-This mnemonic is compatible with f(x)Core and f(x)Core accounts can be derived from it.
+This mnemonic is compatible with Pundi AIFX and Pundi AIFX accounts can be derived from it.
 All you have to do is make your ledger compatible with `fxcored`.
 To do so, you need to go through the following steps:

 1. Download the Ledger Live app [here](https://www.ledger.com/pages/ledger-live).
 2. Connect your ledger via USB and update to the latest firmware